HPDP/warewulf_ceph/README.md

 *warewulf 3.6.99 from svn

-*ww not yet working for centos-7 stateful provision
+*ww not yet working for centos-7 stateful provision, stateless works fine